 IBM Cloud Video streams are delivered via an internal network of IBM servers, not a discrete CDN business.
 They also offer an eCDN, which may improve performance for corporate clients, but only partially compensates for not using a top-tier CDN such as Akamai.

 Livestream, like IBM Cloud Video, uses an internal server network and CDN partners to deliver video.
 Again, they offer an eCDN with peer-to-peer technology to offer higher quality streaming to corporate and institutional users—but this option may be somewhat redundant if the CDN you use in the first place is powerful enough.

 Their service includes embedding, security controls, and custom branding.
 Like with IBM Cloud Video, many premium features—including Monetization, white-label service, advanced security features, embed restrictions, and API access—start at $999 and up with their Enterprise plans.

 Hopefully this article has introduced you to the topic of Content Delivery Networks, and helped you understand the difference between an eCDN and a regular CDN.

-If you’re interested in testing out a streaming solution that uses a top tier Content Delivery Network, such as Akamai, we recommend that you check out DaCast.
-We offer a 30 day free trial (no credit card required).
+If you’re interested in testing out a streaming solution that uses a top tier Content Delivery Network, such as Akamai, we recommend that you check out Dacast.
+We offer a 30 days free trial (no credit card required).
 Click here to try it out.
 We’d love to help you meet your streaming goals today!